blank

-Internet Marketing through logic and reason for persuasion
+Internet Marketing through logic and reason for persuasion; UX Design that removes Resistance

-We will cover the complete list of strategies on this page.
+We will cover the complete list of strategies for UX Design and Branding on this page.
 Selling and marketing is in fact the art of logical persuasion.
 In this page we also outline the recent theories and research findings in the field of psychology and logical persuasion.
 The bulk of research does not focus on how to persuade.
 Rather, the focus is on how to remove resistance with logic and reason.

-Here are some of the strategies that might apply to web sites and Internet Marketing:
+Here are some of the strategies that might apply to UX Design, Websites and Internet Marketing.
+Of course some of these strategies will apply to your website and some may not.

 1) First, we examine the pulse of society, the current beliefs and attitude.
-The current attitude, in the case of Health web sites, is Healthy Living and Healthy Eating.
-The website www.dinner-movie.com promotes healthy way of life, free of parasites and germs and then the link to HerbaLabs.org is very visible.
+For example the current attitude in the case of Health websites is Healthy Living and Healthy Eating.

-2) We usually designe websites with these three powerful components: affective, cognitive and behavioral.
+2) We usually design websites with these three powerful components: affective, cognitive and behavioral.
 This tripartite model applies the concepts of "I like it", "I believe it", and "I will buy it".

-3) We confirm the visitor autonomy, freedom by creating motivational pages that reasserts such freedom.
+3) We confirm the visitor autonomy, freedom by creating motivational pages that reasserts such freedom (car manufacturers do these really well by the fact that a car can make you more free).

-4) We give the visitor other choices and ways of treatments.
+4) We give the visitor other choices and solutions.

 5) We make our health message indirect, legitimate, subtle and delicate.